viemccoy/grimoire/README.md

 This can be used for creating better Language Model prompts, or crafting more interesting spells.

 GRIMOIRE is written in rust and based on the e-gui framework.
-If you want a specific feature, you can either email vie@grimoire.fm or submit a PR.
+If you want a specific feature, you can either email viemccoy@gmail.com or submit a PR.